 Robert, 60, started humming and whistling throughout the day.
 Over time, his humming got louder, and he started banging on the table over and over again.
 Robert's wife and his boss at work were concerned about this behavior and tried to distract him, but this became stressful for everyone.
 Robert lost his job.
 A doctor diagnosed bvFTD and prescribed medication to control his behavior.
-Robert began to attend an adult day services program.
-Join a support group for caregivers of people with frontotemporal disorders.
+Robert began to attend an adult day services program, but his behavior was too hard for the staff to manage, and he had to leave the program. - care center, a safe, supervised environment for adults with dementia or other disabilities. - Join a support group for caregivers of people with frontotemporal disorders.
 Such groups allow caregivers to learn coping strategies and share feelings with others in the same position.
 The organizations listed in the Resources section of this booklet (starting on page 27) can help with information about caregiver services and support.
 Long-Term Care For many caregivers, there comes a point when they can no longer take care of the person with a frontotemporal disorder without help.
-The caregiving demands are simply too great, perhaps requiring around-theclock care.
-As the disease progresses, caregivers may want to get home healthcare services or look for a residential care facility, such as a group home, assisted living facility, or nursing home.
+The caregiving demands are simply too great, perhaps requiring around-the-clock care.
+As the disease progresses, caregivers may want to get home health care services or look for a residential care facility, such as a group home, assisted living facility, or nursing home.
 The decision to move the person with a frontotemporal disorder to a care facility can be difficult, but it can also give caregivers peace of mind to know that the person is safe and getting good care.
-The decreased level of stress may also improve the caregiver's relationship with his or her loved one.
 End-of-Life Concerns People with frontotemporal disorders typically live 6 to 8 years with their conditions, sometimes longer, sometimes less.
 Most people die of problems related to advanced disease.
 For example, as movement skills decline, a person can have trouble swallowing, leading to aspiration pneumonia, in which food or fluid gets into the lungs and causes infection.
 People with balance problems may fall and seriously injure themselves.
 It is difficult, but important, to plan for the end of life.
-Legal documents, such as a will, living will, and durable powers of attorney for health care and finances, should be created or updated as soon as possible after a diagnosis of bvFTD, PPA, or a related disorder.
+Legal documents, such as a will and durable powers of attorney for health care and finances, should be created or updated as soon as possible after a diagnosis of bvFTD, PPA, or a related disorder.
 Early on, many people can understand and participate in legal decisions.
 But as their illness progresses, it becomes harder to make such decisions.
 A physician who knows about frontotemporal disorders can help determine the person's mental capacity.
 An attorney who specializes in elder law, disabilities, or estate planning can provide legal advice, prepare documents, and make financial arrangements for the caregiving spouse or partner and dependent children.
 If necessary, the person's access to finances can be reduced or eliminated.
 Conclusion It is impossible to predict the exact course of frontotemporal disorders.
 These disorders are not easy to live with, but with help, people can meet the challenges and prepare for the future.
 Getting an early, accurate diagnosis and the right medical team are crucial first steps.
-Researchers and clinicians are working toward a deeper understanding of frontotemporal disorders and better diagnosis and treatment to help people manage these difficult conditions.
+Researchers and clinicians are working toward a deeper understanding of frontotemporal disorders and better diagnosis and treatment, which may help people manage these difficult conditions.